Sewage flowed into London’s waterways for a whopping 12,000 hours last year

 Join us as we explore the underlying problems and potential solutions surrounding London’s waterway pollution crisis, a matter that undoubtedly demands our collective attention and action.

-One thought on “Sewage flowed into London’s waterways for a whopping 12,000 hours last year
+2 thoughts on “Sewage flowed into London’s waterways for a whopping 12,000 hours last year

 1. Reflections on London’s Waterway Pollution Crisis